OuAzusaKou/NMT-SelfAttention-LSTM/README.md

 new_attest22.py is main program.

-i'm sorry for comment is chinese in this version.
+I'm sorry for comment is chinese in this version.

 we can get visualized data by 'tensorboard --logdir=parameterTT22graph_8'